Equity, Diversity and Inclusion on Campus

 Participation in the survey will help give the College an accurate picture of who is on our campuses, supporting future inclusive initiatives.

-Over the next several weeks, employees and students will be sharing why they are self-identifying.
-Share your story on social media by using the hashtag #CountMeINcluded.
+See why RRC Polytech employees and students are self-identifying, and share your story on social media by using the hashtag #CountMeINcluded.

 Make your voice heard and representation know.
 Complete the Diversity Self-Identification Survey today.